icebert04/icebert04.github.io/_posts/2018-6-1-home-away-from-home.md

 We never really miss home when we were in San Pablo!
 So for all the vacationers out there.
 Try San Pablo.
 Relax and reconnect yourself, Get a deeper understanding of the locals, and experience activities that takes more time.

-I can see from the faces of my Tito Norman & Tita Josie that they are living in probably one of the most happiest place in our country.
+I can see from the faces of my Tito Norman & Tita Josie that they pick the perfect place and are living in probably one of the most happiest place in our country.